-To get the best noise reduction for your workspace, you want affordable yet effective soundproofing materials.
+To get the best noise reduction for your office space and reduce background noise when working from home, you want affordable yet effective soundproofing materials.
 In this guide, we’ll provide soundproofing tips for working from home and ways to stay focused in your new environment.
 Whether you’re searching for DIY soundproofing solutions or professional noise-reducing products, there are simple options for any budget.

 The Importance of Having a Quiet Workspace